Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 In this first stage of your performance management process, you’ll work with each employee to set clear objectives for the upcoming period.

-We recommend starting by discussing your organisation’s goals and how their role contributes to these targets.
-Together, you’ll create SMART goals, establish performance expectations, and identify the resources and support they’ll need.
+We recommend discussing your organisation’s goals and how its role contributes to these targets.
+You’ll create SMART goals, establish performance expectations, and identify the resources and support they’ll need.

-When doing so, you must consider both short-term objectives (like quarterly targets) and long-term development goals (yearly).
+You must consider short-term objectives (like quarterly targets) and long-term development goals (yearly).

 During this phase, you might use your performance management system software to document goals, timelines, and success metrics.